 \section{Conclusion}

 This paper explores the capabilities of ChatGPT in spam detection tasks and compares its performance with various baseline models such as SVM, LR, naive Bayes, and BERT.
-We evaluated the model on two datasets: the Email Spam Detection Dataset and a low-resourced Chinese spam dataset.
+We evaluated the model on two datasets: the Email Spam Detection Dataset (ESD) and a low-resourced Chinese spam dataset.

-From our experimental results demonstrate that ChatGPT performs well in spam classification tasks.
-However, its overall performance is significantly inferior to supervised models on the English ESD dataset.
-However, the spam detection ability of ChatGPT is pretty stable across different languages as its performance on the low-resourced Chinese CSD is similchatar to ESD.
+Our experimental results demonstrate that ChatGPT performs well in spam classification tasks, although its overall performance is significantly inferior to supervised models on the English ESD dataset.
+However, the spam detection ability of ChatGPT is pretty stable across different languages as its performance on the low-resourced Chinese CSD is similar to ESD.
 Another important observation is that ChatGPT has benefits on low-resourced datasets.